wadewegner/wadewegner.github.com/_posts/2018-01-31-jwt-oauth-with-scratch-orgs.md

 ### Create the certificate & private key

-The first step step is to create the certiricate and private key you're going to use.
+The first step is to create the certificate and private key you're going to use.
 I prefer to do this in a place that's both secure and not related to any specific project I'm working on.
 This way I can make everything work independent of my current project.

     cd ~/ && mkdir .certs && cd .certs